 - May be used to answer a request to prohibit access to all or part of the court case records.

-- Motion to Prohibit Public Access to Court Records – Criminal Cases Only
+- Motion to Prohibit Remote Public Access to Electronic Case Records – Criminal Cases Only

-- May be used by the defendant in a criminal case to request to prohibit access to all of the criminal court case records.
+- May be used by the defendant in a criminal case to request to prohibit remote access to the electronic criminal case records.
 The defendant must have been acquitted, or the charges dismissed.

 Selected Statutes (Laws) & Rules

-Following are legal research starting points related to public access to court case records.
+Following are legal research starting points related to public access to court case records and audio recordings.
 You may need to conduct additional legal research into your legal issue.
 See the Legal Research Section of this website.

 - Rule 41 of the North Dakota Supreme Court Administrative Rules